guestdaniel/GuestOxenham2022/README.md

 # Instructions

 To replicate the paper figures, you will need a working installs of Python and R. Instructions for how to install each and configure your environments are provided below.
-Once you have successfully installed both R and Python and the requisite packages for each, proceed to `Run figure code` below and follow the instructions there to generate each figure.
-All of the resultant `.png` files will be stored in `plots`.
+Once you have successfully installed both R and Python and the requisite packages for each, proceed to `Figures` below and read about the code for each figure there.
+Output figure images will be saved in the `plots` folder as `.png` files.

+As an alternative to manually installing and configuring Python and R, we also provide a Docker image that contains pre-configured Python and R installations suitable for running the code in this repository.
+See more information about this in the `Docker` section below.

 ## Python

 A Python 3 interpreter is required to run the simulation code (Figure 4, Figure 5, Figure 6, supplemental figures).
 We recommend using `pyenv`, `conda`, or another similar tool to install Python 3.6, as well as the packages (with version numbers) listed below:

-### Packages
 - `numpy` -
 - `scipy` -
 - `pathos` -
+- `cochlea` -
+- `gammatone` -
-- ``
+- `yo`

+Once your Python interpreter is configured successfully, set your working directory to your local copy of this repository.
+Additionally, edit the `config.py` file to indicate the location of the files.
+Then, run `.py` files as needed.
+Note that all the outputs of `.py` files are already pre-included in the repository, so no Python code needs to be run to reproduce the manuscript figures.

 ## R

 R is required to generate all the behavioral and modeling figures.
 The paper figures were generated using R 4.0.3, although in theory any fairly recent version of R should suffice.
 Below a list of required packages (and the versions used to generate the figures) is provided:

-### Packages
 - `merTools` - 0.5.2
 - `dplyr` - 1.0.2
 - `effects` - 4.2-0